GovReady/govready-q/deployment/rhel/README.md

 ## Preparing System Packages

-Ensure `pip`, `psql`, and `pkill` command line tools are installed:
+Ensure `pip` and `psql` command line tools are installed:

-    yum install python34-pip postgresql psmisc
+    yum install python34-pip postgresql

 (Our update script in `deployment/rhel/update.sh` uses `killall` to kick the Django Python process, which is provided by the psmisc package.
-(We also use `pkill` which seems to be available by default in RHEL.
-Maybe we can switch to just using pkill.))

 Q calls out to `git` to fetch apps from git repositories, but that requires git version 2 or later because of the use of the GIT_SSH_COMMAND environment variable.
 RHEL stock git is version 1.
 Switch it to version 2+ by using the IUS package: